 Based on a person’s reaction to certain foods, they may cause urticaria.
 Seafood, nuts, cow’s milk, chocolate, meat & some fruits are known to cause Urticaria.

-Chronic urticaria: Hives lasts for more than 6 weeks, sometimes up to a few years.
+Chronic urticaria: Hives last for more than 6 weeks, sometimes up to a few years.

 Angioedema and familial cold urticaria are types of chronic urticaria that are hereditary in nature.
 It may get passed on from one generation to the next.
 Factors circulating in the blood, such as antibodies directed against their own cells trigger the release of histamine from skin mast cells.
 This process is known as autoimmunity.
 Over 50% of cases of chronic idiopathic urticaria are thought to occur by an autoimmune disorder, primarily autoantibodies against the high-affinity immunoglobulin receptor.
 Idiopathic urticaria without any known cause is also known to exist.